CeVIO-User-Guide-Unofficial/cevio-ai-en/docs/songtrack/song_07.md

 ![volume](images/song_07_8.png)

-Select the Draw Tool and drag a line to modify the volume.
+Select the Draw Tool and drag the mouse to draw the volume.

 The unit of volume is dB (decibels).